Fivenan/library-system/README.md

 Allows users to log in and manage the books they borrow from each other.

-User can get suggestions on book arrangements.
+User can get suggestions on book arrangements on their shelf.

 User can also provide pictures for the books.